zebra314/quartz/content/notes/learning/programming/ROS_bridge.md

 - Rosbridge server provides a websocket to connect the ros system and the web page.
 - [Nginx](https://www.nginx.com/), the local server, is used to host the web page locally.

+- > [!INFO] The ports
+  >
+  > There are two ports in this system, one is the port of rosbridge server, the other is the port of local server.
+	> - The port of rosbridge server is set to 9090 by default.
+The setting is in the HTML file and the launch file of rosbridge server, we can change it, but remember to change the port in the HTML file and the launch file at the same time.
+	> - The port of local server is set to 90 by default.
+The setting is in the nginx config file.
+This port is used to host the web page locally, and for the user to access the web page.

 ## Setup

 1. Install rosbridge server and nginx